Engin Yıldırım

-Engin Yıldırım (born 1966 in Üsküdar) is a Turkish professor of Labor Economics and the vice-president of the Constitutional Court of Turkey.
+Engin Yıldırım (born 1966 in Üsküdar) is a Turkish professor of Labor Economics and former vice-president of the Constitutional Court of Turkey.

 Early life

 Engin Yıldırım completed his high school education in 1983 in Beylerbeyi High School.
 He graduated from the department of Labor Economics and Industrial Relations at Istanbul University in 1987.
-Yıldırım received his BA from Warwick Business School at University of Warwick in 1989, and PhD from Faculty of Economics and Social Studies, Department of Sociology at University of Manchester in 1994.
+Yıldırım received his MA from Warwick Business School at University of Warwick in 1989, and PhD from Faculty of Economics and Social Studies, Department of Sociology at University of Manchester in 1994.

-Sakarya University Years
+Sakarya University years

-Yıldırım was a Faculty Member in Faculty of Economics and Administrative Sciences in Sakarya University between 1994 and 2010.
+Yıldırım was a faculty member in Faculty of Economics and Administrative Sciences in Sakarya University between 1994 and 2010.
 Following his associate professorship in 1997, he became a full professor in 2002 at Sakarya University.
 Between 2003 and 2010, he served as the dean of Faculty of Economics and Administrative Sciences.
 During this period, Yildirim opened the department of Human Resources Management and served as the head of this department.

 During his administrative posts in Sakarya University, Yildirim became famous of his liberal practices.
 Despite his close ties with religious conservative tradition in Faculty of Economics and Administrative Sciences through Sabahattin Zaim, he was criticized of wearing ring, a symbol of liberal life-style in Turkey.
 He not only signed the declaration on freedom for headscarf in universities in 2008 against the ban on wearing headscarf in university campuses in Turkey, Yıldırım also declared his support for strike at the Tuzla Shipyards at the same year.

 During his years in Sakarya University, Yıldırım gave seminars and courses in Sakarya Bilgi Kültür Merkezi, one of the leading civil-society organizations in Sakarya.